qwenballard/avatar/README.md

 - [x] setup eslint and prettier
 - [x] implement super basic error handling for avatar pages when you can't retrieve data
-- [ ] refactor the home page with a new hero and additional info
+- [x] refactor the home page with a new hero and additional info (maybe refactored again in the future)
 - [ ] move commented out search bar to the navbar
 - [ ] refactor error handling and create custom component for ui-core
 - [ ] implement unit tests